On average, your neighbors pay $73 a month.See Your Rates

 QuoteWizard helps consumers compare insurance quotes from both national carriers and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Vancouver and save up to 40% on your premium.

-Last year, 5,728 people used QuoteWizard to get a car insurance quotes comparison in Vancouver, WA from multiple companies.
+Last year, 5,728 people used QuoteWizard to get a car insurance quotes comparison in Vancouver, WA from multiple companies to find the cheapest rates.

 This is our list of the most common car insurance companies reported by QuoteWizard users living in Vancouver, WA last year.